1millionwomentotech/toolkitten/summer-of-code/week-11/day-4.md

 AssetBundles are exported prefabs that can created in one instance of unity in offline time and loaded in another one at runtime.
 They have to be prefabs, not individual components.

-Go to the proget you want to export assets from,  inside the project view select it and assign label a category and object label.
+Go to the projet you want to export assets from,  inside the project view select it and assign label a category and object label.

 Create the script